Species collection

 The evolution and anatomy of venom delivery systems for neglected or obsure venomous taxa is often unclear, particular for invertebrate species.
 To understand the anatomy of venom delivery systems better and to enlight their possible functional morphology I apply state of the art synchrotron based miro-computer tomography 3D reconstructions.
 Of course open source software is used for that.

-• Transcriptomics (in venomics)
+Transcriptomics (in venomics)

 I utilize transcriptomics for classic phylogenomics but recently in particular for venomics.
 To understand venom evolution transcriptome data is used to analyze gene expression levels in combination with protomic data.
 In most cases for small invertebrates the workflow (von Reumont etal.
-2017) differs slightly and a differential gene expression applying replicates of venom gland transcriptome samples is not possible.
+2017) differs slightly, and a differential gene expression applying replicates of venom gland transcriptome samples is not possible.

 I am interested in genomics from a twofold perspective.
-Within a phylogenomic context I like to understand general evolution of pancrustaceans for example the transition from marine to terrestrial habitats.
+Within a phylogenomic context I like to understand general evolution of pancrustaceans for example theĀ transition from marine to terrestrial habitats.
 Linked to venomics genome data of venomous species is important to understand the processes that drive evolution of toxins.
 I have strong collaborations within the i5K initiative, the ZMB at the Researchmuseum Alexander Koenig Bonn and in LOEWE TBG (LOEWE Center for Translational Biodiversitygenomics) to work on genomics of hymenopteran and pancrustacean species.
-Several species are currently being sequenced on PacBio, Nanopore and Illumina platforms.
+Several species are currently being sequenced using the technology and platforms of PacBio, Nanopore and Illumina platforms.
+Transcriptome and proteome data are combined with genomics to predict proteins and genes.
+Currently I have strong collaborations to analyze proteome data with experts in Germany (Gnther Lochnit, JLU), Australia (Eivind Undheim) and France (Sebastien Dutertre).